initialstate/simple-dashboard-server/README.md

 ![Simple Dashboard Server Hero](https://github.com/InitialState/simple-dashboard-server/wiki/img/simple_tv_dashboard_hero.jpg)

-This is a simple example a NodeJS server that hosts a local webpage containing an Initial State iframe embed of a Tiles dashboard.
+This is a simple example of a NodeJS server that hosts a local webpage containing an Initial State iframe embed of a Tiles dashboard.

 ## To Run